thekaganugur/frontend-challange/README.md

 ## `npm test`

 Launches the test runner in the interactive watch mode.
-There is few tests for the sake of example.
+There are few tests for the sake of example.